 Travel across the globe has been interrupted by the COVID-19 pandemic.
 While many people are used to having their choice of vacation destinations, the coronavirus has ruined many plans and continues to limit your options.
 Several countries are completely closed to international travellers, while others are partially open and restrict travellers from certain nations.
 But one day, international travel will open back up, and when it does, you should be ready.

 One of the risks of international travel, or any travel for that matter, is getting hurt in an accident.
 What do you do when you’re injured while away from home?
 Your first step is to get medical care wherever you are.
 If you’re in a big city or a common tourist destination, medical facilities will likely have worked with travellers before.
 Hopefully, you can gain access to an interpreter and not incur significant fees.
+If you are worried about the legal fees, fret not, some lawyers do offer various free legal information as well.

 The next step is to determine if you have a legal claim against someone who negligently or maliciously caused you harm.
 For example, what if you were visiting Las Vegas and driving down the infamous strip when someone ran a red light, colliding with your rental vehicle?
 Or what happens if you were visiting New York City and slipped in a restaurant because of spilt food on the floor?
 You’ll need to talk with a local injury lawyer about your rights and legal options.